-The LADO should be informed of ALL allegations that come to a Senior Manager's attention within 1 working day of the manager becoming aware of the allegation.
+The LADO should be informed of ALL allegations that come to the Registered Persons/Designated Safeguarding Lead's (DSL) attention within 1 working day of the manager becoming aware of the allegation.

-In cases where the nature of the allegation has not required immediate referral to the Compass or the Police, the Senior Manager and the LADO will make a decision jointly as to whether such a referral is necessary and who will make it.
+In cases where the nature of the allegation has not required immediate referral to the Compass or the Police, the Registered Person/DSL and the LADO will decide jointly as to whether such a referral is necessary and who will make it.

 The LADO should also be informed of any allegations that are made directly to the police or Compass.
 It is important that even apparently less serious allegations are seen to be followed up objectively by someone independent of the organisation concerned.
-This is why the LADO should be informed of ALL allegations that come to the employers' attention.
+Therefore, the LADO should be informed of ALL allegations that come to the employers' attention.